 The higher elevations get more snow than the Valley, which means ample opportunity to strap on your snowshoes or step into your bindings and explore Yosemite Mariposa with a whole new perspective.
 A killer view in winter is Dewey Point, where clouds can be seen rolling through the Valley below.
 Standing on the canyon rim it feels like you can reach out and touch the ice-crusted face of El Capitan.
 A mug to remember!

 In Yosemite Mariposa, a shot in the dark takes on new meaning.
-With so many unique rock formations, wild rivers and pristine meadows, the opportunity for world-class night photography abounds, especially in the icy glow of winter.
-Whether you’re setting up a tripod for long exposures or snapping away with your pixel-packed smart phone, all you need is a warm coat and an eye for the beauty that surrounds.
+With so many unique rock formations, wild rivers and pristine meadows, the opportunity for world-class stargazing photography abounds, especially in the icy glow of winter.
+Whether you’re setting up a tripod for long exposures or snapping away with your pixel-packed smartphone, all you need is a warm coat and an eye for the beauty that surrounds.